mwpenny/gbplay/docs/_posts/2021-05-11-Emulating-a-Pokemon-Trade-with-Generated-Link-Cable-Data.md

 like to go -- either the Trade Center (for trades) or Colosseum (for battles) -- or they can choose to cancel and close the link.
 All link cable transfers must be initiated by the master, but the game allows either player to select the destination.
-So while on this screen, the master will continually send the value `0xD0` to poll the other game, which will also respond with `0xD0` -- this value signals that no selection has been made.
-Whichever side the selection is made on first will indicate it by sending the associated value -- `0xD4` for the Trade Center, `0xD5` for the Colosseum, or `0xD6` to cancel.
+So while on this screen, the master will continually send values of the form `0xDx` (where the bottom 2 bits of `x` store the index of the highlighted option) to poll the other game, which will respond with a value following the same format.
+Whichever side the selection is made on first will indicate it by setting bit 2 of its value: `0xD4` for the Trade Center, `0xD5` for the Colosseum, or `0xD6` to cancel.
+A cancel can also be signaled by setting bit 3, which indicates that the B button was pressed on the associated menu entry.

 For our purposes, we will be faking a trade and will not go into detail on how battles work.